D4wnstar/aetherwisp/Statistical mechanics/Systems/Ising model.md

 ![[Plot Ising model magnetic moment|center]]

 This plot is the phase diagram of the model.
 The diagonal line is the $m=0$ case.
 The phase transition occurs when this line is crossed.
 Proving that a phase transition occurs just means proving that there are temperature for which non-trivial $m=0$ solutions are possible (that is, $m=0$ outside of the origin).
-These solution can be found using, for instance, the hyperbolic tangent [[Serie di Taylor|Taylor series]] $\tanh x=x-x^{3}/3+\ldots$.
+These solution can be found using, for instance, the hyperbolic tangent [[Taylor series|Taylor series]] $\tanh x=x-x^{3}/3+\ldots$.

 When the temperature is $T>T_{C}$, the only solution is at the origin.
 When $T<T_{C}$, we have three solutions: one at the origin and two somewhere else, shown in the figure as red crosses.
 This is an important fact: the magnetization *must* have two solutions for it to make sense, as it must be symmetrical.
 A phase transition is fundamentally the [[symmetry break|breaking of a symmetry]].
 ### Quantum model